Planning for Retirement

 Visit the Commission’s website for more information.

 Portaplan, established and administered by the Federation, offers up to $400,000 term life insurance coverage until age 70 and gradually declining coverage thereafter.
-Coverage continues for your lifetime, as long as premiums are paid.
-Premiums are waived for policyholders age 90 and older.

 You are not required to be under contract to purchase or maintain this insurance.
 Another outstanding feature is that coverage continues if you change careers or move anywhere in the world, as long as the required premiums are paid.